mamontov-cpp/tar7z/README.md

 Due the goal of fast reading, this library will support only:

  * Files
- * Links used in 7-Zip to store long file names (not standard soft/hard links).
+ * Links, that are used in 7-Zip to store long file names (not standard soft/hard links).

-On any other cases, reader shoud return tar7z::Error::INNER_FILE_UNSUPPORTED erorr code.
+On any other cases, reader shoud return tar7z::Error::INNER_FILE_UNSUPPORTED error code.

 Note, that reader will ignore file mode and creation time, unless TAR7Z_NEED_CREATION_TIME_AND_FILE_MODE specified.